sierra-hunt/A.R.I.S.T.O.T.L.E./timelog.md

 * *2 hours* Started researching for relevant literature (factors, specifically online engagement, OU, etc.)
 * *0.5 hour* Checked to see what kind of data moodle gathers and read up on their API
 * *0.5 hour* Looked a little into ethical procedures for data gathering (qualitative analysis)

+### 28 Sep 2023

+* *1 hour* Meeting with supervisor plus preperatory notes on notion.
+* *2.5 hours* Research - working through my tabs (finally).
+Taking notes on the notion page.
+This is where my PC started refusing to open my repository.

+### 29 Sep 2023

+* *2 hours* Still working through the moodle links for LA!

+## Week 3

+### 3 Oct 2023

+* *2 hours* Still working through those links.
+Greatly overestimated how quickly I can read.
+Got 22 papers ranked by usefulness and key takeaways summarized now!

+### 4 Oct 2023

+* *1 hour* Read through UofG policy on LA and the staff section.
+Hunted for details on MyPath and failed.
+* *1 hour* Drafted notes for meeting with Alistair tomorrow.
+Attempted to finally summarize what I'm doing.

+### 5 Oct 2023

+* *1.5 hours* Read through my notes on MoodleResearch, cleaned it up, and had a brief meeting with supervisor.

+### 6 Oct 2023

+* *2 hours* Read through UofG 21-25 teaching and learning strategy, took notes.
+Looked at Strathy and Edi policies and projects involving LA specifically with the 'Creepy Analytics' paper in mind (MoodleResearch).

+## Week 4

+### 9 Oct 2023

+* *0.5 hours* Finally managed to open the repository!
+I need to severely deep-clean my pc.
+Added timelogs in from notion and started a post-it note wall for sectioning out my project.